curtismuntz/jetson-nano-wifi-connect/README.md

 This repo contains an example of how to use [balena's wifi-connect](https://github.com/balena-io/wifi-connect) project from a container to auto-configure your Nvidia Jetson Nano's wifi.
 Theoretically, this container should be portable to the other Jetson devices (TX1/TX2) but from my testing it will not work out of the box using the built-in Broadcom WiFi chipset on the TX1 and TX2.

+This container currently checks if it is able to reach http://google.com for its condition to start the wifi-connect software.
+In the event google is un-pingable, it will begin hosting its own access point providing the user a location to enter SSID/password credentials.
+Once configured, it will sleep indefinitely.

 # Run manually
 This container can be ran via: